What Happens If Dad Is Ornery and Unruly at Assisted Living?

 Here is a straightforward, blunt question: can an elderly person be evicted from assisted living?
 To be fair, there may be certain reasons why an older resident could be expelled from any living environment -assisted living or not.
 However, that doesn’t mean a decent assisted living community can legally request a resident leave for any reason.

-Let’s discuss a few of the possible reasons why some assisted living communities could remove a resident from their facility (which will highlight the benefits to choosing this for your or a loved one’s future).
+Let’s discuss a few of the possible reasons why some assisted living communities could remove a resident from their facility (which will highlight the benefits of choosing this for your or a loved one’s future).

 1. Not paying the monthly dues.

-Whether it’s called rent, living expenses, or something else, it’s basically the same: paying for a place to live.
+Whether it’s called rent, living expenses, or something else, it’s the same: paying for a place to live.

 An assisted living facility is a business.
 As with any business, they can’t give away their product or service for free.
 They won’t remain in business long if that continues, so yes, it would be possible for an elderly resident to be evicted in the event he or she could no longer pay the monthly fees to remain there.